This page describes my research on mathematical

 some of the project participants and their co-authors:

-with a delay in the input," Systems and Control Letters, to appear.
+with a delay in the input," Systems and Control Letters, Volume 159, January 2022,

 - Mazenc, F., M. Malisoff, C. Barbalata, and Z.-P. Jiang, "Event-triggered control using a positive systems